Encanto: Plot

-An armed conflict forces Alma and Pedro Madrigal, a young married couple, to flee their home village in Colombia with their infant triplets, Julieta, Pepa and Bruno.
-The attackers kill Pedro, but the candle of Alma magically repels the attackers and creates Casita, a sentient house for the family located in Encanto, a magical realm, bordered by high mountains.
+An armed conflict forces young couple Alma and Pedro Madrigal to flee their home village in Colombia with their infant triplets, Julieta, Pepa, and Bruno.
+Pedro is killed, but the candle Alma carries gains a magical power that repels the attackers and creates Casita, a sentient house located in a magical realm bordered by mountains.

-Fifty years later, a new village thrives under the candle's protection, and its magic grants "gifts" to each Madrigal descendant at the age of five which they use to serve the villagers.
-However, Bruno, vilified and scapegoated for his gift of seeing the future, disappeared ten years earlier, while Julieta's youngest daughter, 15-year-old Mirabel, has mysteriously received no gift.
+Fifty years later, a new village thrives under the candle's protection, which grants "gifts" and corresponding bedrooms to each Madrigal descendant when they turn five, which they use to serve the villagers.
+Julieta's youngest daughter, Mirabel, is the only Madrigal to not be granted with a gift, while Bruno was vilified and scapegoated for his precognition, which resulted in him disappearing.

-On the evening when Pepa's youngest son, 5-year-old Antonio gains the ability to communicate with animals, Mirabel suddenly sees Casita cracking and the candle's flame flickering, but her warnings go unheeded when Casita appears undamaged to the others.
-After overhearing Alma praying, Mirabel resolves to save the miracle's magic.
-The next day, she talks to her super-strong older sister Luisa, who confesses to feeling overwhelmed by her near-constant obligations then suggests that Bruno's room, in a forbidden tower in Casita, may explain the phenomenon.
+Ten years later, Pepa's youngest son, Antonio, is granted the ability to communicate with animals.
+During the celebration, Mirabel sees Casita cracking and the candle's flame flickering and goes downstairs to investigate.
+She alerts her family, but Casita repairs itself before the rest of the family can see the cracks.
+After overhearing Alma lament the candle's fading that night, Mirabel resolves to restore Casita's magic herself.
+Her older sister Luisa, who possesses superhuman strength, confesses to Mirabel that she feels overwhelmed with her constant obligation to help the villagers by using her strength, which has begun to start faltering.
+She suggests to Mirabel that Bruno's room, located inside a forbidden tower in Casita, may hold the secret to the fading magic.

-There, Mirabel discovers a cave and barely escapes it with some pieces of a slab of opaque emerald glass in hand.
-Outside, Luisa discovers that her gift is weakening.
-After her family reminds her why Bruno is vilified, Mirabel reassembles the glass and sees a picture of herself with Casita cracking behind her.

-Later that evening, Mirabel's oldest sister, Isabela, who can make plants and flowers grow at will, is scheduled to become engaged to neighbor Mariano Guzmán.
-Amidst Mariano's proposal and an awkward dinner, Pepa's daughter Dolores, who possesses superhuman hearing, reveals Mirabel's discovery to everyone, causing Casita to crack again, ruining the night and Mariano's proposal when the weather-controlling Pepa inadvertently conjures a downpour.